A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Introduction

-The successful characterization of a quantum system should include a classical description that is sufficiently accurate for the purposes of the experimenter \cite{gebhartLearningQuantumSystems2023}.
+The successful characterization of a quantum system should include a description that is sufficiently accurate for the purposes of the experimenter \cite{gebhartLearningQuantumSystems2023}.
 We require this description to include statistically significant confidence levels and a clear delimitation of the domain of validity of the performed model selection routine (i.e.~clarity in the set of possible models that have been considered for the learning).
-The gold standard for satisfying both requests is to produce a Bayesian distribution over the set of models and parameters considered~\cite{lukens_PracticalEfficientApproach_2020}.
-From the probability density or mass function, one can compute uncertainties for every function of the model parameters and optimize experimental settings for subsequent measurements, for example to minimize the overall sensing time.
+The gold standard for satisfying both {requirements} is to produce a Bayesian distribution over the set of models and parameters considered~\cite{lukens_PracticalEfficientApproach_2020}.

+A crucial benefit of Bayesian inference is that, from the probability density or mass function, one can compute uncertainties for every function of the model parameters and optimize experimental settings for subsequent measurements, for example to minimize the overall sensing time.
+This is very important in quantum applications, which are often limited by slow data acquisition because the signals produced by individual quantum systems — such as streams of single photons or electrons — are generally weak.